paul-nechifor/docker-elk/README.md

+# This repository has been moved to [gitlab.com/paul-nechifor/docker-elk](http://gitlab.com/paul-nechifor/docker-elk).

+Old readme:

 # Docker ELK stack (Python example)

 This is a fork of [Docker ELK stack][original] to which I added a small Django